 Journalist Reyan Ali dives deep into the saga, tracking the people and decisions that shaped the series.
 You'll get to know mischievous Jam architect Mark Turmell, go inside Midway's Chicago office where hungry young talent tapped into cutting-edge tech, and explore the sequels, spin-offs, and tributes that came in the game's wake.

 Reyan Ali is a writer from Columbus, Ohio.
-He’s been published by Wired, Rolling Stone, Spin, The Atlantic, Pacific Standard, and alt-weekly papers across the country.
-Born in Dallas, he grew up in Karachi, Pakistan, where he soaked up 1990s NBA action almost exclusively through trading cards, Beckett Basketball back issues, and NBA Jam: Tournament Edition on the Sega Mega Drive.
-His first writing gig was contributing to the Mortal Kombat Netherealm (MKNe), a fan site long lost to time.
-At MKNe in 2000, he scored his very first interview: GamePro editor Dan Electro.
-Over a decade later, he interviewed Electro once more -- this time for NBA Jam, his first book.
+His work has been published by Wired, Spin, The Atlantic, The A.V.
+Club, and alt-weekly papers across the country.
+Born in Dallas, he grew up in Karachi, Pakistan, where he devoured '90s NBA action almost exclusively through trading cards, Beckett Basketball magazine, and NBA Jam: Tournament Edition on the Sega Mega Drive II.